laoyigrace/python-subjectclient/doc/source/index.rst

 Contributing
 ============

 Code is hosted at `git.openstack.org`_.
-Submit bugs to the Nova project on `Launchpad`_.
+Submit bugs to the Subject project on `Launchpad`_.
 Submit code to the openstack/python-subjectclient project using `Gerrit`_.